Assistance programs in Cortland County.

 - Weatherization : This program can pay for the insulation of floors, roofs, and walls, Can repair & replace heating systems, repair & replace hot water tanks, install caulking and weather-stripping, inspect appliances, and offers various other energy saving updates to homes.

 - Energy bill help : Learn about the federal government / New York LIHEAP utility program.
 This assistance can help prevent a disconnection and also offers regular, ongoing cash grants.
+Find other options for money to pay utility or heating bills.

 - Family Development works towards self-sufficiency and offers free budgeting, fiscal literacy; nutrition; education and parent support through Parents With Hope groups.